g-ongenae/assert-or-boom/doc/or/orProxyAuthenticationRequired.md

 # orProxyAuthenticationRequired

-Throw a Boom.Proxy Authentication Required if the previous assertions where false.
+Throw a Boom.Proxy Authentication Required if the previous assertions were false.

 ## Skeleton